clouddeep/Demo-TabBarController/README.md

 1. You want to switch several ViewControllers directly.
 2. You don't want to implement complex delegate methods by yourself.
 3. You don't want to hold a TabBar.
+4. You are unfamiliar with UITabBarControllerDelegate and you don't want to use it.

 ## How to use